 The legal and most common sources of greywater are the showers, tubs, bathroom sinks, and clothes washer.
 These sources account for over half of all the water used inside a residence.
 Other legal sources of greywater are the tail water from non-salt generating water conditioners, Jacuzzis, and utility basins, basically anything but kitchen and toilet water.
 Never include salt water brine from an ion-exchange water softener.

-Whatever wastewater code you use locally determines the mechanical composition of the plumbing to and from the greywater system itself.
-In California, you will use the California Plumbing Code (CPC), which is based on the Uniform Plumbing Code.
+In California, use the California Plumbing Code (CPC), which is based on the Uniform Plumbing Code.
 There may a local amendment.
 Note that the CPC differs from the UPC.
-In some other states, the UPC is the governing code for the plumbing, but there may be a local amendment as well.
+In some other states, the UPC is the governing code for the plumbing, and there may be a local amendment as well.

-You must install a reduced pressure principle device (RP device) on the fresh water source that supplies water to the filter system, or if in the City of Los Angeles or unincorporated Los Angeles County, an air gap on that supply pipe.
-This water is used to backwash the sand filter and to provide supplemental water for irrigation, should there not be enough greywater to fulfill the entire irrigation schedule on any given day, like when you go on vacation.
+Install a reduced pressure principle device (RP device) on the fresh water source that supplies water to the filter system.
+A 2019 change to the UPC requires an air gap on that supply pipe.
+This water is used to backwash the sand filter and to provide supplemental water for irrigation.
+This is handy for when there’s not enough greywater to fulfill the entire irrigation schedule on any given day, like when you go on vacation.
 Without the RP device or air gap, there is a chance of greywater contacting your fresh water supply in the event of a major upstream water supply disruption that causes a reverse flow in your water lines.

 The picture to the right is of a surge tank (foreground) and filter vessel (behind) in a basement.
 The black ABS pipes are unpressurized and the white PVC pipes will be pressurized while is use.
 Displacing a filter from the surge tank requires extending all those pipes (and some wiring too).